-A Wiltshire farmer recently caused surprise by winning planning permission to build a burial mound that could house the remains of up to 2,400 people.
+In 2014, a Wiltshire farmer caused surprise by winning planning permission to build a burial mound that could house the remains of up to 2,400 people.

-The All Cannings barrow will certainly provide an ancient alternative.
-Most long barrows are thousands of years old and date back to the Neolithic period, around 4,000 to 2,400 BC.
+Most long barrows, also known as chambered tombs, are thousands of years old and date back to the Neolithic period, around 4,000 to 2,400 BC.
 Many were constructed with individual chambers to house remains, and the laying to rest of bones here marked the end of an extensive ritual of burial rites.
 It’s generally believed that those incarcerated in burial mounds were of a high social status, but a lack of grave goods uncovered in them makes this hard to verify.

 As places with such a rich human history, Long Barrows have plenty to tell us about the people who are buried there and their relationship with the land they lived on.
 Many are built on relatively flat and easily accessible land, so have been excavated and preserved, and are often open to the public.